lsst-dm/dmtn-056/concrete-dataunit-reference/camera.rst

 PhysicalSensors represent a sensor in a :ref:`Camera`, independent of any observations.

 Because some cameras identify sensors with string names and other use numbers, we provide fields for both; the name may be a stringified integer, and the number may be autoincrement.
+Only the number is used as part of the primary key.

 The ``group`` field may mean different things for different :ref:`Cameras <Camera>` (such as rafts for LSST, or groups of sensors oriented the same way relative to the focal plane for HSC).